Personal Pronouns in German (Personalpronomen)

 Table 1.1 – Personal Pronouns in German

-As illustrated in Table 1.1, German distinguishes between two categories for its second-person pronouns.
+As shown in Table 1.1, German distinguishes between two categories for its second-person pronouns:

-• “du” is used for familiar or casual settings, like speaking to friends.
+“du” is used for familiar or casual settings, such as speaking with friends or family.

-• “Sie”, which is always capitalized, serves for formal contexts.
+“Sie,” which is always capitalized, is used in formal contexts.

 der ➡️er⬅️ he